munificent/craftinginterpreters/book/strings.md

 ^code object-c

-First, we allocate a new array on the heap for the string's characters, just big enough for the characters and the trailing <span name="terminator">terminator</span>.
-We copy over the characters from the lexeme and terminate it.
+First, we allocate a new array on the heap, just big enough for the string's characters and the trailing <span name="terminator">terminator</span>, using this low-level macro that allocates an array with a given element type and
+count:

+^code allocate (2 before, 1 after)

+Once we have the array, we copy over the characters from the lexeme and terminate it.

 <aside name="terminator">